 Add files to the local repository

-- In the Local Changes view, expand the Unversioned Files node.
+In the Commit tool window ⌥ 0, expand the Unversioned Files node.

 Exclude files from version control (ignore)

 Sometimes you may need to leave certain files unversioned.
 These can be VCS administration files, artifacts of utilities, backup copies, and so on.
 You can ignore files through AppCode, and the IDE will not suggest adding them to Git and will highlight them as ignored.